uchicago-cs/plrg/src/index.md

 ## Schedule

-For the Fall 2017 term, we met on Thursdays, 3pm-4pm in Ryerson 276.
+For the Fall 2017 term, we meet on Thursdays, 3pm-4pm in Ryerson 276.

 | Date       | Paper                                                                                                                                                                                                                 | Leader |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|